China's Didi suspends Hitch ride-sharing service after passenger killed

 Wang Chuanjun, a famous Chinese actor, on Sunday shared a screenshot of his phone as he prepared to delete the application.
 His post was shared over 58 thousand times on China's Twitter-like Weibo and the hashtag "Wang Chuanjun uninstalls Didi" had been viewed nearly 9 million times by the evening.

-China's official Xinhua News agency criticized Didi for not doing more to prevent such incidents and said the company should face legal punishment if it failed to put customer's safety first.
+China's official Xinhua News agency criticised Didi for not doing more to prevent such incidents and said the company should face legal punishment if it failed to put customer's safety first.

 Didi has increased its safety measures for Hitch after the murder of a flight attendant during a Hitch ride in May sparked outrage.
 These included limiting Hitch drivers to only picking up passengers of the same sex during early morning and late evening hours.